 The Global Poverty Consensus Report (GPCR) is a joint project between ASAP and the Comparative Research Programme on Poverty (CROP).
 It aims to highlight the existing academic consensus on the causes and remedies for global poverty.
-Launched in 2012 by Gilad Tanay, and completed under the leadership of Alberto Cimadamore and Lynda Lange, the final report […]
+Based on thirty-nine interviews done by Gilad Tanay in 2012, the analysis was written by Alberto Cimadamore and Lynda Lange. […]

 FOR IMMEDIATE RELEASE.
 We are a global community of scholars from a range of disciplinary and geographic perspectives.
 We are concerned about the refugee crisis that is presently unfolding in the wider Mediterranean region and distressed by the inadequacy of official responses thus far.